codekiln/codekiln/README.md

 ## Installation

-This repository includes a Conway's Game of Life implementation and a GitHub bio updater.
+This repository includes a Conway's Game of Life implementation and a GitHub bio updater (see the adjacent bio for an example).
 For setup instructions, see [INSTALLATION.md](INSTALLATION.md).
+For detailed usage instructions and command-line options, see [USAGE.md](USAGE.md).

 ### Skills